mountbuild/driver/readme.md

 ### Contribute

 Contributions are greatly welcomed.
 Identify the key painpoints in the customer onboarding flow, and help us map out the best solutions.
-See the [contributor's guide](https://github.com/mountbuild/drive/blob/build/contributing.md) for more info if you are just driveing out coding.
+See the [contributor's guide](https://github.com/mountbuild/.github/blob/build/contributing.md) for more info if you are just starting out coding.

 ### License